brunoasm/varKoder_development/varKoder_tests/iDELUCS/README.md

 To run iDELUCS, execute `iDeLUCS.py`

-The accuracy of idelucs ia summarized in `idelucs_accuracy.xlsx`
+The accuracy of iDELUCS is summarized in `idelucs_accuracy.xlsx`